alperengozeten/Booked/README.txt

                   Firebase Firestore: saving and retrieving of book, book Profile, user, post objects, and message rooms;
                   also implementation of model classes, comparators and global class

 Hasan Yarkın Kurt: Implemented AddPost page, EditPost page, Settings page, ChangePassword page controller classes and their respective layouts.
+Also added comments to classes.
+Helped with visuals of the app and debugging